Developer’s Guide

 Making Changes

 During the Pull Request process, before the final merge, it’s a good idea to rebase the branch and squash together smaller commits.
 It’s not necessary to flatten the entire branch, but it can be nice to eliminate small fixes and get the merge down to logically arranged commit.
-This can also be used to hide sins from history–this is the only chance, since once it hits master, it’s there forever!
+This can also be used to hide sins from history–this is the only chance, since once it hits main, it’s there forever!

 Versioning

-To manage identifying the version of the code, Siphon relies upon versioneer. versioneer takes the current version of the source from git tags and any additional commits.
+To manage identifying the version of the code, Siphon relies upon setuptools_scm.
+It takes the current version of the source from git tags and any additional commits.
 For development, the version will have a string like 0.1.1+76.g136e37b.dirty, which comes from git describe.
 This version means that the current code is 76 commits past the 0.1.1 tag, on git hash 136e37b, with local changes on top (indicated by dirty).
 For a release, or non-git repo source dir, the version will just come from the most recent tag (i.e. v0.1.1).

 To make a new version, simply add a new tag with a name like vMajor.Minor.Bugfix and push to GitHub.
 Github will add a new release with a source archive.zip file.
-Running

 Testing

-Using py.test also gives you the option of passing a path to the directory with tests to run, which can speed running only the tests of interest when doing development.
+This gives you the option of passing a path to the directory with tests to run, which can speed running only the tests of interest when doing development.
 For instance, to only run the tests in the siphon/cdmr directory, use:

-py.test siphon/cdmr
+pytest siphon/cdmr

 Code Style